F. A. Q. for Marmosets

 A. 13355 Hwy 99 Eagleville, Tennessee (Middle TN near Murfreesboro)

 Q. What is the cost of a baby marmoset?

 A. Prices change occasionally, so call us at 615-631-9819.

 Q. What will I need to have ready upon delivery of my baby marmoset?

 A. You will need all of the following things.
-Starter cage, Monkey Formula, Monkey cereal, Vitamin D3, bottles for feeding, special nipple, bottle for mixing formula, marmoset protein powder , water bottle, cozy blanket, cozy sleeping pouch, stuffie for cuddling, and a harness to keep them safe.
-To make it easier for pick up, we made a kit of all the items mentioned above in our Starter Kit for $100.00 .
-We also have a deluxe starter that comes with all of the above as well as special Vitamin D3 light and fixture, 3 diapers, can of Marmoset diet, heating pad and samples of treats all for only $200.00.
+Starter cage, Monkey Formula, Monkey cereal, Vitamin D3, bottles for feeding, special nipple, bottle for mixing formula, marmoset protein powder , water bottle, cozy blanket, cozy sleeping pouch, stuffie for cuddling, and a harness to keep them safe, Vitamin D3 light and fixture, 3 diapers, can of Marmoset diet, heating pad and samples of treats .
+To make it easier for pick up, we made a kit of all the items mentioned above in our Starter Kit for $250.00 .
 All you add is LOVE!!

 Q. Do you need a permit to own a marmoset monkey?